korovod/kenotron/CONTRIBUTING.md

 * Include your **OS type and version**, the versions of **Python** and **PyTorch**.
 * A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
-* Provide your Nanotron configuration used for the run;
+* Provide your Kénotron configuration used for the run;
 * Describe the expected behavior and the actual behavior;

 ### Do you want a new feature?